Spiritual Discipline of Prayer #2

-Because it makes the prayer stronger!
-NOPE!
-Because it is a sign of love, intimacy, affection, care., and a sign of community.
+When appropriate, lay a hand on his/her shoulder and pray.
+Why lay hands?
+Because it makes the prayer stronger?
+Nope!
+Because it is a sign of love, intimacy, affection, care, and a sign of community.

-Most people I ask to pray for them are very open to it.
+Most people I ask to pray for, are very open to it.
 Prayer can be a great tool to love on others.
-You know Jesus and they don’t.
+You know Jesus, and they don’t.
 Praying for them is a great act of love.